railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

    "Staff salaries","","","","6201 – Salaries","","3 000"

 You will see that it allows you to make a detailed study of the profitability of different transactions.
-In this example the cost of Case 1.1 is 95.00 (the sum of the analytic costs of studying the files, searching for information and service charges), but has been invoiced for 280.00, which gives you a gross profit of 185.00.
+In this example, the cost of Case 1.1 is 95.00 (the sum of the analytic costs of studying the files, searching for information and service charges), but has been invoiced for 280.00, which gives you a gross profit of 185.00.